graphprotocol/rfcs/engineering-plans/0004-subgraph-grafting.md

   over time.
 - It is an error to graft onto a source subgraph that uses JSONB storage (i.e., the source subgraph must use relational storage)
-- For expediency, we will first implement `copy` and see if `reuse` is actually needed - the big advanatge of `reuse` is that it does not require copying data and will therefore be faster to initialize a subgraph, but it remains to be seen how much of a factor that is in practice

 ## Implementation